docsforadobe/premiere-plugin-guide/docs/universals/sweetpea-suites.rst

 ----

+.. _universals/sweetpea-suites.video-segment-suite:

 Video Segment Suite
 ================================================================================

 This suite provides calls to parse a sequence and get details on video segments.
 All the queryable node properties are in PrSDKVideoSegmentProperties.h.
-These properties will be returned as PrSDKStrings, and should be managed using the String Suite.
+These properties will be returned as PrSDKStrings, and should be managed using the :ref:`universals/sweetpea-suites.string-suite`.
 The segments provide a hash value that the caller can use to quickly determine whether or not a segment has changed.
 This hash value can be maintained even if a segment is shifted in time

 In version 4, new in CS5.5, the new call ``AcquireNodeForTime()`` passes back a segment node for a requested time.
 There are also a few new properties for media nodes: StreamIsContinuousTime, ColorProfileName, ColorProfileData, and ScanlineOffsetToImproveVerticalCentering.